SpawnDev.BlazorJS.WebWorkers 2.5.31

 webWorker.SendEvent("progress", new PiProgress { Progress = piProgress });

-Faster is better.
-SpawnDev WebWorkers use transferable objects by default for better performance, but it can be disabled with WorkerTransferAttribute.
-Setting WorkerTransfer to false will cause the property, return value, or parameter to be copied to the receiving thread instead of transferred.
+SpawnDev WebWorkers can use transferable objects for better performance using the WorkerTransferAttribute.
+Setting WorkerTransfer to true will cause the property, return value, or parameter value (or its transferable properties) to be added to the transfer list.

 Example